AdnankDev/AdnankDev/README.md

 ## 📌 Featured Projects
 ### [Padast – E-Commerce Clothing Store](#)
 A fully dynamic e-commerce clothing store with local storage data handling, AI-generated imagery, and a clean UI.
+- Built with **HTML, CSS, JavaScript, Jasmine**
+- Features: Product listings, cart management, checkout simulation
+- Designed for a smooth, interactive shopping experience

 ### [Blennex Design Agency Website](#)
 A responsive full-stack client project with React, Node.js, MongoDB, and Express.
+- Implemented secure backend functionality
+- Designed and deployed for a real-world client on Hostinger
+- Fully responsive, optimized for performance and usability

 ---